-This is a brief/summary version of the Chapters/Lessons in this series.
-Each of those is only 10 - 15 minutes long, but this 2-minute page is for those who are short on time.
+As indicated in Chapter 1, this is a brief/summary version of the Chapters/Lessons in this series, which are intended principally for someone who has had little if any investment experience.
+Each of those is only 10 - 15 minutes long, but this "3-minute page" is for those who are short on time.
+Start by reading the bullets on the image at right. -- it'll tell you where we're going and give you an instant summary of what's in here.

 Who should invest?
 How?
 When?
 Everyone should invest.
 Your money simply won’t grow enough in a savings account to keep up with inflation.
-Investing allows you to earn more money than you can anywhere else.
-It can be one of the most essential ways to plan for your future, and it doesn't need to be intimidating.
-The point of investing isn't to take risks, but to reap the rewards from your risk.
-We'll look at different investments which carry varying levels of risk so that you can tailor conservative investments that let you sleep soundly at night.
-I don't recommend that you start by going to a financial advisor.
-Instead, I suggest you later spend roughly an hour reading these Chapters and then decide whether you need an advisor.
+Investing allows you to earn more money, even twice as much as you can get from the best Certificate of Deposit (CDs).
+But to invest you first need to have funds, so those starting their career need to save, to spend less than they earn.
+Investing can be easy, not intimidating.
+And it can be tailored to be essentially risk-free, allowing you to choose conservative investments that let you sleep soundly at night.
+Also, I don't recommend that you start by going to a financial advisor; instead, I suggest you later spend roughly an hour reading these Chapters and then decide whether you need an advisor.
 Why?
 Because they don't come cheap and you'll soon learn that you can do as well or better than they can.
-But don't start investing until you've paid off all your credit cards and personal loans, and put away an emergency fund.
+But don't start investing until you've paid off all your credit cards and personal loans, and put away an emergency fund (go here to see where to put this emergency fund).

-Stocks are the first thing we'll look at, because if held for the long term (5 - 10 years) they perform better than most other investments.
-Here you're buying partial ownership of one or more companies, and your gains come from the increase in the value of the stocks (appreciation) as the companies grow but also because many established companies pay dividends to shareholders.
-As you'll see, my recommendation for investment in stocks is super-easy to implement: invest in an S&P 500 index mutual fund, and stay the course, don't try to time the market or sell when “experts” are looking at adverse financial clouds in the horizon and forecasting a downturn.
+Stocks are the first thing we'll look at.
+Because if held for the long term (5 - 10 years) they perform better than most other investments, with a historical average annual return of about 9 - 10% and over 15% annually from 2015 to October 2025, the stock investment suggested here is the first and perhaps ONLY investment a beginner should make.
+With stocks you're buying partial ownership of one or more companies, and your gains come from the increase in the value of the stocks (appreciation) as the companies grow but also because many established companies pay dividends to shareholders.

 Bonds come next.
 This is where you become a lender and the borrower pays you interest far higher than what you get at a bank.
 We'll cover the different types of bonds (corporate, government, tax-free municipal).

 Real estate is the last investment we'll cover.
 Real estate?
-Yes, because it can offer income similar to bonds and total returns comparable to stocks without the volatility (i.e., the ups and downs).
+Yes, because, although it typically requires more funds and it's less liquid (you can't get your money out fast), it can offer income similar to bonds and total returns comparable or superior to stocks without the volatility (i.e., the ups and downs).
+In fact, as you can read here, "the most comprehensive analysis of investment returns ever conducted found that residential real estate delivered superior.....returns compared to stocks, with significantly lower volatility".

 Finally, in a Chapter/Lesson that I call "Go Invest", we put all of these concepts together to help you decide what to do, even help you find and assess real estate properties to buy.